buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ???
 ```

-The `/firehose` contains a feed of all channel nodes that you are subscribed to that are cached locally.
+The `/firehose` contains a feed of all channel-nodes that you are subscribed to that are cached locally.

 The firehose node can also be queried for historical posts using [pagination](#pagination).

-The firehose will only show posts from public channels.
+If unauthenticated, the firehose will show posts from public channels.

 If you are logged in you can also retrieve posts that you subscribe to from private channels.

+### HTTP Request

+`GET ???`